André Abbal

 André Abbal (1876–1953) was a French sculptor.
-He was commissioned to work on several war memorials and this article gives details of his most important work.
-Best known as a pioneer of "Direct carving" who became known as "L'Apôtre de la Taille Directe" (the apostle of direct carving).
+He was commissioned to work on several war memorials.
+He is best known as a pioneer of "Direct carving" and became known as "L'Apôtre de la Taille Directe" (the apostle of direct carving).

 Biography

 Born in Montech in the Tarn-et-Garonne department, the son and grandson of stonemasons, Abbal's parents were Léon Armand Abbal, who practiced as a sculptor, and Jeanne Cousteau.
 His paternal grandfather was Jacques Abbal, who worked with Violet-le-Duc restoring religious monuments.
 Abbal studied at the École des Beaux-Arts in Toulouse, then the École des Beaux-Arts in Paris where he was taught by Alexandre Falguière and Antonin Mercié.
 He was a frequent exhibitor at the Salon des Artistes Français, won the Chenavard prize twice, and was awarded two gold medals.

 Abbal was an advocate of "Direct carving".
 In 1913 he first submitted a work which had been carved directly into stone, without the convention of starting with a model.
 This piece was called "Le Génie luttant" and it caused something of a controversy with his fellow sculptors, some being for the technique and others against it.